DFHack/dfhack/docs/Documentation.rst

 To make it easier for players to find related commands, all plugins and commands are marked with relevant tags.
 These are used to compile indices and generate cross-links between the commands, both in the HTML documents and in-game.
-See the list of available tags `here <categories>` and think about which categories your new tools belongs in.
+See the list of available `tag-list` and think about which categories your new tool belongs in.

 Links
 -----